haga-rak/fluxzy.core/README.md

 ### 3.3 Test

-- Tests are run against various private web servers (iis, nginx, kestrel, apache, ...) which is not currently available to the public.
+- Several tests are run against various private web servers (iis, nginx, kestrel, apache, ...) which is not currently available to the public.

 ## 4 Contact

-- Mail to: project `at` fluxzy `dot` io
+- Use github issues for bug reports and feature requests
 - [![gitter](https://badges.gitter.im/Fluxzy.svg)](https://app.gitter.im/#/room/!LRKtrkBMuIBYYNvHdA:gitter.im)
+- Mail to **project@fluxzy.io** for inquiries